pixavier/mqtt4snap/README.md

 ###
 ![Minimal example](img/minimum_example.png)

 WebSocket protocol (ws:// or wss://) can be specified in the broker field.
-If not specified, if the Snap *!* webpage is http:// type, then ws:// is used, and if it is https:// type then wss:// is used.
+If not specified, if the Snap<em>!</em> webpage is http:// type, then ws:// is used, and if it is https:// type then wss:// is used.

 The standard "split" block supports [JSON](https://www.json.org) decodification, which can be used in conjunction with with the "item" block.

-We can combine Snap *!* programs with a [remote joystick](https://pixavier.github.io/mqtt4snap/LateralProjects/joystick/index.html) via MQTT (in [LateralProjects](https://github.com/pixavier/mqtt4snap/tree/master/LateralProjects/joystick)).
+We can combine Snap<em>!</em> programs with a [remote joystick](https://pixavier.github.io/mqtt4snap/LateralProjects/joystick/index.html) via MQTT (in [LateralProjects](https://github.com/pixavier/mqtt4snap/tree/master/LateralProjects/joystick)).

 **[Old library demo](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/examples/DemoOld.xml)**